Simulation Based Composite Likelihood: Model

 from which the likelihood increments $p\left (y_{t}|y_{[t-1]},\theta\right )$, with $p\left (y_{1}|y_{[0]},\theta\right ) \coloneqq p\left (y_{1}|\theta\right )$, are then combined to compute the likelihood:

-Despite its simplicity, the Forward algorithm necessitates a marginalization on the full state-space, incurring a computational cost that is, at worst, quadratic in the cardinality of the state-space.
-For the considered scenario, this translates in a complexity of $\mathcal{O}\left (\mathbf{card}\left (\mathcal{X}\right )^{2N}\right )$, making the Forward algorithm unfeasible for large values of $N$.
+Despite its simplicity, the forward algorithm necessitates a marginalization on the full state-space, incurring a computational cost that is, at worst, quadratic in the cardinality of the state-space.
+This translates to a complexity of $\mathcal{O}\left (\mathbf{card}\left (\mathcal{X}\right )^{2N}\right )$, making the forward algorithm unfeasible for large values of $N$.

-Obviously, more sophisticated techniques are available to perform inference in HMMs.
-Notable among these are techniques such as Approximate Bayesian Computation \citep{beaumont2019approximate}, Sequential Monte Carlo \citep{doucet2001introduction}, and Variational Inference \citep{blei2017variational}.
-While a complete overview of alternative methods is out of the scope of this work, it is noteworthy that even for these approaches, tackling the challenges of scaling up to high-dimensional HMMs, large values of $N$, remains a significant obstacle, comparable to the challenges faced by the Forward algorithm.

-\subsection{Factorial structure}
+\subsection{Factorial Structure}

-Research has demonstrated that introducing certain factorization structures into the underlying model could yield to approximate algorithms with interesting theoretical and computational properties \citep{rebeschini2015can,rimella2022exploiting}.
-Moreover, the prospect of inference in high-dimensional HMMs without any assumptions about the model structure appears implausible.
-Therefore, we restrict our study to the HMMs with initial distribution, transition kernel, and emission distribution that satisfy the following factorizations:
+We consider HMMs with initial distribution, transition kernel, and emission distribution that satisfy the following factorizations: